lexis-project/orch-service-tosca-templates/weather-climate/applications/adms/README.md

 * creating a Cloud Compute instance
 * then, in parallel:
   * downloading ECMWF data needed for the preprocessing
-  * downloading observations data needed later for the WRF HPC computation
   * installing and starting Docker on the compute instance
   * wait for the end of geographical static data input dataset transfer on cloud staging area and SSHFS-mount the cloud staging area
+* once Docker is installed and started, a [container downloading observations data](https://github.com/meteocima/lexis-download-docker) provided by CIMA is executed
-* once the ECMWF data is downloaded, docker started, and the geographica input data filesystem mounted, the WPS IFS docker container is executed
+* once the ECMWF data is downloaded, docker started, and the geographica input data filesystem mounted, the [WPS IFS docker container](https://github.com/meteocima/wps-da.ifs) provided by CIMA is executed
 * once the preprocessing is done, the size of results is computed, and the Dynamic Allocation Module (DAM) is asked to select the best HPC infrastructure where to create a WRF computation job
 * A WRF HEAppE job is created on the selected HPC infrastructure